gu-gridh/etruscantombs/README.md

 The `typeOfImage` needs to correspond to one of the `TypeOfImage` classes in the data models.

 The load script takes care of only uploading images that are not already uploaded on the database.

+## Database and API documentation
+The Etruscan Chamber TOmbs project makes available compliant REST APIs (including GeoJSON API), generated through the Django REST framework, that also the frontend relies upon.